mfem/web/src/examples.md

 <img class="floatright" width="500pt" src="../img/examples/umansky_cg_1536.png">

 This miniapp implements a specific anisotropic diffusion test problem relevant in plasma physics.
+It can be used to evaluate potential solution methods for their ability to accurately model cross-field diffusion and avoid over- or under-shooting of nearly discontinuous solutions.

-The full description of this test problem can be found in the paper "On numerical solution of strongly anisotropic diffusion equation on misaligned grids" by M.V.
+The full discussion of this test problem can be found in the paper "On numerical solution of strongly anisotropic diffusion equation on misaligned grids" by M.V.
 Umansky, M.S.
 Day, and T. D. Rognlien published in 2005.

 For more details, please see the [documentation](plasma.md) in the `miniapps/plasma` directory.